paeng1986/LaravelReact-task-management/README.md

 Command will enable the application to run in php development server.
 Navigate to browser and type [http://localhost:8080] or [http://127.0.0.1:8080]

+### php artisan mysql:createdb tasks
+Create a new mysql database schema based on the database config file

 ### php artisan migrate / php artisan migrate:fresh --seed
 Command will create all required data tables for the system, with [:fresh --seed] it will create 100 dump data